CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

 #### Uses Of Mobile Banking, Importance And Benefits

-Most respondents use mobile banking services for making payments. this is followed by cash withdrawals.
+Most respondents use mobile banking services for making payments.
+This is followed by cash withdrawals.
 Airtime purchase and money transfer happen to be the least uses for the service.
 This could be because they are easily accessible needs unlike cash withdrawal and making payments